EVOLVING THE CASE STUDY TYPOLOGY IN SOCIAL SCIENCE: EXPLORING DEFINITION, DISCOURSE, AND STRUCTURE FOR ENHANCED RESEARCH

 Schewe, A. (2016).
 Making Student Engagement Visible: Using Self-Determination Theory to Examine How Two Social Studies Teachers Support Students?
 Needs for Autonomy, Competence, and Relatedness.

-Sovacool, B. K., Axsen, J., & Sorrell, S. (2018).
+Sovacool, B. K., Axsen, J., and Sorrell, S. (2018).
 Promoting novelty, rigor, and style in energy social science: Towards codes of practice for appropriate methods and research design.
-Energy research & social science, 45, 12-42.
+Energy research & social science 45, 12-42.

 Thomas, G. (2021).
 How to do your case study.
 How to do your case study, 1-320.